Scarecrow and Mrs. King: Release

-The TV series aired weekly from October 3, 1983, on CBS until September 10, 1987.
+The TV series aired weekly on CBS from October 3, 1983 until May 28, 1987, airing reruns until September 10, 1987.

 Home media

 The entire series was made available for online viewing through AOL's SlashControl service from January until August 2009.

-As of June 2011, the entire series is currently available for online viewing through Amazon Prime Video.

 Warner Home Video has released all four seasons on DVD in Region 1.

+As of 2023, the entire series is currently available for online viewing through Amazon Prime Video, The Roku Channel and Tubi.

 Reception

-Scarecrow and Mrs. King won a 1986 Emmy Award for "Outstanding Achievement in Music Composition for a Series (Dramatic Underscore)" for the episode "We're Off to See the Wizard".
-It was nominated for multiple awards during its four-year run, including two Emmy award nominations in 1985 for "Best Performance by an Actress in a TV-Series" and "Outstanding Achievement in Costuming" and another nomination in 1986 for "Outstanding Achievement in Costuming for a Series".
-It was nominated for a 1985 Golden Globe award for "Outstanding Cinematography for a Series" for the episode "D.O.A.: Delirious On Arrival", and in 1988 the American Society of Cinematographers nominated it for the "Outstanding Achievement in Cinematography in Regular Series" award.
-Paul Stout was nominated for a Young Artist Award in 1985 for "Best Young Supporting Actor in a Daytime or Nighttime Drama" and "Best Young Actor Starring in a Television Drama Series".
+Scarecrow and Mrs. King won a 1986 Emmy Award for Outstanding Music Composition for a Series (Dramatic Underscore) for the episode "We're Off to See the Wizard".
+It was nominated for multiple awards during its four-year run, including two Emmy award nominations in 1985 for Best Performance by an Actress in a TV Series and Outstanding Achievement in Costuming and another nomination in 1986 for Outstanding Achievement in Costuming for a Series.
+It was nominated for a 1985 Golden Globe Award for Outstanding Cinematography for a Series for the episode "D.O.A.: Delirious On Arrival", and in 1988 the American Society of Cinematographers nominated it for the Outstanding Achievement in Cinematography in Regular Series award.
+Paul Stout was nominated for a Young Artist Award in 1985 for Best Young Supporting Actor in a Daytime or Nighttime Drama and Best Young Actor Starring in a Television Drama Series.

-Scarecrow and Mrs. King finished both the 1983–1984 (18.3) and 1984–1985 seasons (17.1) as the 20th most watched program on television.
-The program finished the 1985–1986 season (17.4) as the 28th most watched program on television.
+Scarecrow and Mrs. King finished both the 1983–1984 (18.3) and 1984–1985 seasons (17.1) as the 20th-most-watched program on television.
+The program finished the 1985–1986 season (17.4) as the 28th-most-watched program on television.
 For the 1986–87 season, CBS moved the series from Mondays to Friday nights, and the ratings slipped to 41st place (14.6) for the season.

-Despite being higher-rated than some renewed series (Simon & Simon and The Twilight Zone), CBS chose to cancel Scarecrow and Mrs. King.
+The series did not return for a fifth season, not due to network cancellation, but because its star, Kate Jackson, having successfully undergone a lumpectomy for breast cancer followed by radiation therapy while continuing to perform in the series' fourth season, told the network, "I have made the important decision to put my health first and therefore I must choose not to return for a fifth season of Scarecrow.
+I greatly appreciate the understanding and continued support I've received from everyone involved.
+Thank you to Harvey Shepherd and especially to Bud Grant for inviting me to join the CBS family.
+I love our show, but I believe it's best right now that I avoid the many and at times highly stressful demands made of me in my role not only as actress, but as Producer, through my production company, Shoot the Moon Enterprises, LTD., as well as planning what direction the show will take as its creative consultant.
+I love doing it all, I love the cast and crew, as well as our many terrific fans and I thank you all for your well wishes, continued support and understanding.
+I'll be back!".